 - Is prescribed the requested Lipotropic, Other for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
 Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
 Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
-Does not have history of a contraindication to the prescribed medication; AND - 5.
-For a PCSK9 inhibitor, all of the following: - a.
-Is being prescribed the PCSK9 inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
-Has documentation of results of a lipid profile within 3 months prior to the request for the PCSK9 inhibitor,
+Does not have a contraindication to the prescribed medication; AND - 5.
+For treatment of a lipid disorder, has documentation of results of a lipid profile within 3 months prior to the request for the Lipotropic, Other; AND

-- c.
-Has documentation of low-density lipoprotein cholesterol (LDL-C) goal (i.e., specific LDL-C goal OR percentage reduction of LDL-C) for cardiovascular risk that is consistent with current consensus guidelines,1 - d.
+- 6. For a PCSK9 inhibitor, all of the following: - a.
 Has at least one of the following: - i.
-A history of clinical atherosclerotic cardiovascular disease (ASCVD)2 (i.e., secondary prevention) - ii.
-One of the following (i.e., primary prevention): - a) A diagnosis of familial hypercholesterolemia in accordance with current consensus guidelines3 - b) A diagnosis of other severe primary hypercholesterolemia (baseline [before treatment with any lipid-lowering agent] LDL-C ≥ 190 mg/dL), - e.
+A history of clinical atherosclerotic cardiovascular disease (ASCVD) (i.e., secondary prevention) - ii.
+One of the following (i.e., primary prevention): - a) A diagnosis of familial hypercholesterolemia in accordance with current consensus quidelines - b) A diagnosis of other severe primary hypercholesterolemia (baseline [before treatment with any lipid-lowering agent] LDL-C ≥190 mg/dL), - b.
 Has a history of one of the following: - i.
-Therapeutic failure4 while adherent to treatment with the maximally tolerated doses of 2 different high-intensity statins for ≥ 3 consecutive months each, - ii.
-Both of the following: - a) A temporally related intolerance5 to 2 high-intensity statins that occurred after both of the following: - (i) Modifiable comorbid conditions that may enhance statin intolerance were ruled out and/or addressed by the prescriber as clinically indicated (e.g., hypothyroidism, vitamin D deficiency) - (ii) All possible drug interactions with statins were addressed by all of the following (if clinically appropriate): - a.
+Therapeutic failure3 while adherent to treatment with the maximally tolerated doses of 2 different high-intensity statins for ≥3 consecutive months each, - ii.
+Both of the following: - a) A temporally related intolerance to 2 high-intensity statins that occurred after both of the following: - (i) Modifiable comorbid conditions that may enhance statin intolerance were ruled out and/or addressed by the prescriber as clinically indicated (e.g., hypothyroidism, vitamin D deficiency) - (ii) All possible drug interactions with statins were addressed by all of the following (if clinically appropriate): - a.
 Dose decrease of the interacting non-statin drug, - b.
-Discontinuation of the interacting non-statin drug,
+Discontinuation of the interacting non-statin drug, - c.
+Change to an alternative statin that has a lower incidence of drug interactions - b) One of the following: